Isle of Inishmore ferry current position

 - In order to avoid air pollution, don't start the engine until instructed.

-The shipowner Irish Ferries (founded in 1992, headquartered in Dublin Ireland) is a division of ICG (Irish Continental Group) operating passenger and freight ferries on routes connecting Ireland with the UK and Europe.
-Irish Ferries' current fleet includes the ships Isle of Inishmore, Oscar Wilde, Ulysses, HSC Jonathan Swift (fast catamaran ferry, aka Dublin Swift).
+The shipowner Irish Ferries (fleet, 1992-founded, headquartered in Dublin Ireland) is a division of ICG (Irish Continental Group) operating passenger and freight ferries on routes connecting Ireland with the UK and Europe.